 It is often said that leaders will drive the desired culture by modelling desired behaviours.
 They can also do this simply by recognising the right behaviours.

 How you can implement it: Call out the account manager who partnered effectively with the product, pricing or digital teams to deliver an innovative customer solution.
 Remember to recognise the behaviour as well as the outcome.
 And of course, Leaders are not excused.
 They too must collaborate well and make this visible to direct reports.

 - Continually build knowledge of your operating model and how to leverage it for optimal customer outcomes.

-Send a team of rugby players on to a field but don’t tell each what position they are playing or what the game plan is… then watch a flurry of tries score against them!
-The well-trained team with clear roles and responsibilities and understanding of the game plan will always triumph.
+Send a team of rugby players onto a field but don’t tell each what position they are playing or what the game plan is… then watch a flurry of tries scored against them!
+A well-trained team with clear roles and responsibilities and an understanding of the game plan will always triumph.